-Chelsea’s pre-season ahead of the 2026/27 campaign continues to take shape with the announcement today of a match in Hong Kong versus Juventus.
+Chelsea’s pre-season ahead of the 2026/27 campaign includes a match in Asia versus Juventus.

-The Hong Kong addition to the pre-season fixture list is both a chance for Chelsea supporters in that region to watch our players in action live, and an important step in the squad preparations for the new Premier League season which will start two weekends later.
+The Hong Kong date on the pre-season fixture list is both a chance for Chelsea supporters in that region to watch our players in action live, and an important step in the squad preparations for the new Premier League season which will start two weekends later.

 Returning to Hong Kong